Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README-Full-instructions.md

 - Sign in.
 The first time a user signs in, a consent screen is presented letting the user consent for the application accessing the TodoList Service and the Azure Active Directory.
 - When the user has signed-in, the user sees the list of to-do items exposed by Web API for the signed-in identity
 - The user can add more to-do items by clicking on *Add item* button.
+As they add items, they see that these items appear with their user name between parenthesis

 Next time a user runs the application, the user is signed-in with the same identity as the application maintains a cache on disk.
 Users can clear the cache (which will also have the effect of signing them out)